thewestlabs/RNG-SyNC-doc/README.md

 **b.
 Using your own Pico W**

-Check manual configuration steps [wiki/Manual-configuration](https://github.com/thewestlabs/RNG-SyNC-doc/wiki/Manual-configuration)
+If you opted for your own Pico, check manual configuration steps [wiki/Manual-configuration](https://github.com/thewestlabs/RNG-SyNC-doc/wiki/Manual-configuration)

 ### Connector cable